wuestkamp/k8s-example-resource-monitoring/README.md

 Password: printed in the terminal output.

 #### install Dashboard
-Go to http://localhost:3000/dashboard/import and import the dashboard from `i/grafana/dashboard.json`
+Go to http://localhost:3000/dashboard/import and import the dashboard from `i/grafana/dashboard_k8s_1.15.json` or `i/grafana/dashboard_k8s_1.16.json`.

+There are different dashboards because metric names have changes from k8s 1.16 on.

 ### Use resources